intel-lab-lkp/linux/Documentation/networking/statistics.rst

 to keep the number of statistics constant to avoid race conditions with user space trying to read them.

-Statistics must persist across routine operations like bringing the interface down and up.
+Statistics are expected to persist across routine operations like bringing the interface down and up.
+This includes both standard interface statistics and driver-defined statistics reported via `ethtool -S`.

+However, this behavior is not always strictly followed, and some drivers do reset these counters to zero when the device is closed and reopened.
+This can lead to misinterpretation of network behavior by monitoring tools, such as SNMP, that expect monotonically increasing counters.

+Driver authors are expected to preserve statistics across interface down/up cycles to ensure consistent reporting and better integration with monitoring tools that consume these statistics.

 Kernel-internal data structures
 -------------------------------